Each Breath Be Blessed, Every Hour Be Stilled

 She stared back at him, uncomprehending.

 He tried again.
 "What's happening, how have you been today?"

-Not for the first time, Scott wondered just how much attention Kylie was paying to what was happening around her.
+Not for the first time, Scott wondered how much attention Kylie was paying to what was happening around her.
 She had never asked directly just who Scott was or why the Horcruxes were so important, but maybe she didn't have to.
-Or maybe she knew she probably wouldn't get an answer.
+Or maybe she thought she wouldn't get an answer.

 "Get tired of spellwork?" he asked her.
 She had been levitating plates and jinxing mattresses while the others suffered through Sophie's crash course.

 Kylie nodded.
 "I broke a cup," she confessed.

 They lapsed back into companionable silence, punctuated by the skitter of rain.
 It was one of the things Scott liked about Kylie: silences with her were never awkward, never weighted with words waiting unsaid.
 Her presence was not demanding.

 He followed the progress of a lorry, its cargo rattling loudly as it turned the corner.
 He'd never seen the vehicle before, but that didn't mean much, he hadn't been monitoring the street constantly.
 He had a hard time imagining any Death Eaters learning to drive, but it was impossible to track all of the traffic in London, and if they changed cars often enough…

 Still unlikely.
 And inefficient, gaining glimpses only in passing.

 Kylie's voice came again, quiet but steady.
 "Do your parents know you're grown up now?"